worldwide-asset-exchange/wax-orng/README.md

     # Start the development docker
     make dev-docker-start

-    # Build contract and unit tests
+    # Build the smart contract and unit tests
     make build

     # Run tests
     make test

-    # Optional build and test
+    # Optional, build and test
     make all

     # Clean all and exit